tillbiskup/evedata/docs/architecture.rst

   * Assumes a 1:1 mapping between files and datasets (for the time being)

+* mapping the eveH5 and SCML contents to the data structures of the evefile subpackage

 .. admonition:: Points to discuss further (without claiming to be complete)